Student Loan Debt Collection in Florida

 Credit Reporting and Federal Benefits

-Defaulted federal student loans are reported to all three major credit bureaus.
-A default remains on the borrower’s credit report for seven years from the date of default.
+Defaulted federal student loans appear on all three major credit bureau reports, and a default remains visible for seven years.
 Federal student loan default also disqualifies the borrower from receiving additional federal financial aid and may affect eligibility for certain federal employment and security clearances.

 Private Student Loans: Standard Civil Collection

-Private student loans follow the same collection process as any unsecured debt in Florida.
+Private student loans in Florida follow the same collection process as any unsecured debt.
 The lender must file a lawsuit, obtain a judgment, and then use Florida’s standard post-judgment collection tools to pursue the borrower’s assets.

 The statute of limitations for private student loans in Florida is five years.
 The clock starts on the date of default.
 If the lender does not file suit within five years, the debt becomes time-barred.
-The statute of limitations must be raised as a defense; courts do not apply it automatically.
+The borrower must raise the statute of limitations as a defense.
+Courts do not apply it automatically.

 After obtaining a judgment, the private student loan creditor can garnish wages (subject to Florida’s head of household exemption), levy bank accounts, and place liens on non-homestead real property.
 The head of household exemption fully protects wages against private creditor garnishment.
 A borrower who qualifies as head of household and owes only private student loan debt cannot have any wages garnished.